-The facility administrator, in cooperation with the health administrator, shall develop written policy and procedures to assure that there is a review of every in-custody death.
+The facility administrator, in cooperation with the health administrator, shall develop written policy and procedures to ensure that there is an initial review of every in-custody death within 30 days.
 The review team shall include the facility administrator and/or the facility manager, the health administrator, the responsible physician and other health care and supervision staff who are relevant to the incident.